bionicop/Digital-Garden/Sem_4/Software_Engineering/Classes_Notes/Module_1/Software_Engineering.md

 |  3.
 Requirment changes can be easily incorporated.  | 3.
 Successful development is very dependent on risk analysis.
 Without experts, development through this model is futile. |
 | 4.
 Customers can see the development of the product, ensuring satisfaction | 4.
 As numbber of phases is unkown at the start devlopment, time estimation is difficult.                                                                                                                         |

 ---
+## **RAD Model**
+- This model is suitable for projects that can be divided into smaller modules that can be assigned to separate teams to work on independently.
+- These modules can than be combined into the final product.
+- This model also has a shorter time span for devlopment, ususally 60-90 days.

+### **Phases**
+- #### **Requirements Planning**
+	- It involves use of various technqiues used in requirment .
+-
+---